 In this section, we are going to state some definitions from the theory of general state space Markov chains, based on \cite{Robertsgeneral}.
 If two random elements $X\sim P$ and $Y\sim Q$ are defined on the same probability space, then we call $(X,Y)$ a coupling of the distributions $P$ and $Q$.
 We define the total variational distance of two distributions $P$ and $Q$ defined on the same state space $(\Omega,\F)$ as or equivalently

 where the infimum is taken over all couplings $(X,Y)$ of $P$ and $Q$.
-Couplings where this infimum is achieved are called \emph{maximum couplings} of $P$ and $Q$ (their existence is shown in \cite{Lindvall} and \cite{Samson}).
+Couplings where this infimum is achieved are called \emph{maximal couplings} of $P$ and $Q$ (their existence is shown, for example, in \cite{Lindvall}).

+Note that there is also a different type of coupling of two random vectors called \emph{maximal coupling} by some authors in the concentration inequalities literature, introduced by \cite{Goldsteinmaximal}.
+We will call this type of coupling as Goldstein's maximal coupling (which we will define precisely in Proposition \ref{Goldsteinmaximalprop}).
 Let $\Omega$ be a Polish space.
 The \emph{transition kernel} of a Markov chain with \emph{state space} $\Omega$ is a set of probability distributions $P(x,\dy)$ for every $x\in \Omega$.
 A time homogenous Markov chain $X_0, X_1, \ldots $ is a sequence of random variables taking values in $\Omega$ satisfying that the conditional distribution of $X_i$ given $X_0=x_0, \ldots, X_{i-1}=x_{i-1}$ equals $P(x_{i-1},\dy)$.
 We say that a distribution $\pi$ on $\Omega$ is a stationary distribution for the chain if